Example of a wedding ceremony

 - Reading(s): These may be done anytime during the ceremony and by anyone you choose.

-- Declaration of Marriage: The celebrant declares the bride and groom, now husband and wife
+- Declaration of Marriage: The celebrant declares the bride/s and groom/s, now husband/s and wife/wives

 - Newly-weds Kiss: You’ve seen this moment in a thousand films and TV programmes – this is your first opportunity to kiss each other as a married couple.